 Wi-Fi Wireless Relay Board 8 Channels - Web, Telnet, HTTP API, E-mails

 This is WiFi Wireless 8 channel SPDT relay module (board) for remote management and control with Virtual Serial Port, TCP/IP, Web, HTTP API, Telnet and serial commands access.
-It has 8 SPDT Relays, 8 digital inputs (0-3.3V), 8 analog inputs (0-2.5V) and one UART port.
+It has 8 SPDT Relays, 8 digital inputs, 8 analog inputs and one UART port.
 Inputs can be adjusted to control relays (standalone work).
 Also inputs of one controller can control outputs of another over the LAN/WAN (box-to-box mode).
 It can send E-mails on inputs change as well.
 Suitable for remote control, home automation, data acquisition, sensor processing, alarm systems, PLC applications.
+Works with Home Assistant, Domoticz and OpenHAB home automation systems as well as with Node-RED IoT platform.
 Now with FREE Android and iOS App!

 - Brand: Denkovi Assembly Electronics ltd.

 - 10/100 Mbit Ethernet interface with Link Led.
 Auto MDIX